bchen4/sgrsea/readme.md

 ###[Fastq file](https://en.wikipedia.org/wiki/FASTQ_format)

 ###Library file
-Library file should have no header, with 3 columns in the following order:
+Library file should have 3 columns in the following order, with the column names exactly the same:
-* gene name
+* Gene
-* sgRNA id
+* sgRNA
-* sgRNA sequence
+* Sequence

 Example:
 ```